-A friend of mine posted on Facebook tonight about a Scrooge lawyer who ruined her Christmas by dropping work on her desk this morning that had to be completed by the end of the day.
-It reminded me of a story about a client of mine who was shocked to discover he had turned into that Scrooge himself.
+A friend of mine posted on Facebook about a Scrooge lawyer who ruined her Christmas by dropping work on her desk Christmas Eve morning that had to be completed by the end of the day.
+It reminded me of a story about a client of mine who was shocked to discover he had turned into that Christmas Scrooge himself.

 Read on if you are afraid you might become (or have already become) a lawyer you never expected to be.

 A number of years ago, I was running a mastermind meeting for a roomful of lawyers who had just joined our Personal Family Lawyer program (for lawyers who want to guide families through the process of leaving a legacy of love — aka estate planning) and each lawyer was sharing why he or she joined.

 This one lawyer stood up and he shared this story:

 He was a litigation attorney.
 A good one.
 Then, one year, he was working on some interrogatories and as he filed them, he pumped his fist with glee as he noticed that he would ruin opposing counsel’s Christmas based on their response date.

 Mid-fist pump he stopped.
 He saw himself and realized he had become the kind of lawyer he never imagined he would be.
 A real life Scrooge.
 A lawyer who was happy to ruin another person’s Christmas.

 As he looked at his life, he saw that this was just one of the ways he had become someone he didn’t like.